xma711/notebook/database/relational_database/postgres/README.md

 These are similar to the regular unix-style accounts and postgres does not distinguish between users and groups and instead prefers the more flexible term "role".

-Upon installatiion postgres is set up to use ident authentication, which means that it associates posgres roles with a matching unix/linux system account.
+Upon installation postgres is set up to use ident authentication, which means that it associates posgres roles with a matching unix/linux system account.
 If a role exists within postgres, a unix/linux username with the same name will be able to sign in as that role. (to understand this line more, read section "create a new role".)